yuchenc1/website/source/_posts/Zsh-Config.md

 $ yum -y install zsh
 ```

-Its version is still begins with 4.
-Now the zsh version would begins with 5.
+Its version still begins with 4.
+Now the zsh version would begin with 5.
 After I downloaded the zsh with version 5, I could find `/etc/zshrc` has the function to load the scripts under `/etc/profile` and my problem was solved.

 Life is short!
 Why use Centos 6!